Get Your Stress Leave Certificate Online

 - ✔ Supports HR conversations about workload, management, or environment changes

-- ✔ May strengthen a case for reasonable adjustments under the Equality Act 2010 if stress has led to a longer-term condition
+- ✔ May support a case for reasonable adjustments under the Equality Act 2010 if stress has led to a longer-term condition

 📋 General Sick Note